Tayama's Personal Top 3 of Shinjuku’s ramen

 Mendō Nishiki — Shinjuku Kabukicho

-A calm, considered bowl in the middle of Kabukicho’s chaos.
-Some English assistance available, making it a comfortable choice for visitors who haven’t yet mastered pointing at menus.
+A calm, considered duck-dashi shoyu bowl in the middle of Kabukicho’s chaos, with kombu-water noodles and thick chashu.
+Near round-the-clock hours make it a genuine late-night option, and it’s a comfortable choice for visitors who haven’t yet mastered pointing at menus.

 Ramen Kamo to Negi — Iito Lumine Shinjuku

-Duck stock and spring onion in one of the cleanest flavour combinations on this list.
-The restraint of the construction is what makes it memorable.
-Station-connected location, popular with women and solo diners.
+Duck stock and spring onion in one of the cleanest flavour combinations on this list — the Ueno favourite’s station outpost.
+The restraint of the construction is what makes it memorable, and the in-gate location makes it a brilliant first or last bowl of a trip.
+Popular with women and solo diners.

 Menya Sho — Miso Branch

-Where the main Menya Sho focuses on salt and paitan, this branch commits entirely to miso.
+Where the main Menya Sho focuses on salt and paitan, this branch commits entirely to miso — Sapporo-style, with a lid of hot lard, wok-charred vegetables, and a thick chilled-and-curled noodle.
 The depth and toasty aroma are a noticeable step above standard miso ramen.
 Best on a cold night.

 Ramen Manrai